-This organizing concept can be used with both Mac and Windows, Lightroom, On1 or Skylum’s new DAM (Digital Asset Manager) when it’s released.
+This organizing concept can be used with both Mac and Windows with several different programs.
 In this example, we will organize images shot of four different models — Erika, Ariel, Amanda and Miranda — during a collaborative meetup.
 We will open two Windows File Explorer windows and use Adobe Lightroom Classic to rename and apply keywords to the images.

 Step 1: Create a new folder and subfolder

 Let’s start with Erika.
 Since I’ve worked with her before, I already have a folder created so I just need to create a subfolder.
 I click on her folder and create a subfolder, called 20181006 Florida Tech.
 This naming convention helps keep all of Erika’s shoots in order.